 - Ctesiphon, Iraq and Samarkand, Uzbekistan

-Because we raised enough funds for more images, I will add these soon:
+Because we raised enough funds for more images, I added these:

 - Samarkand, Uzbekistan and Turfan (near Ürümqi!), China